-This step is where you choose what record you'll be importing, whether it will create or update those records, and then select your file to import.
+This step is where you choose the record you'll be importing, whether it will create or update records, and then select your file to import.
 The fields are described below:

-- Options - in this list box you select the record type to import (Vendor, Purchased Item, etc)
+1) Options - A list of different record types to import (Vendor, Purchased Item, etc)

-- Type - in this list box you select Create New or Update Existing which is whether the import will create new records or update existing records in the system
+2) Type - Select if the import will create new records or update existing records in the system

-- Download Template button - this will download the Restaurant365 recommended template for the record and type you selected.
-It downloads a csv file that can be opened and edited in Excel.
-You can also make your own template in Excel using an exported list (for updates) that you obtain from a list view in the system.
-It is recommended that when creating new records (and you do not have a template) to click this button to obtain a template with the correct column headers included (this button is not active until you've selected Option and Type).
+4) Download Template Button - This will download the Restaurant365 recommended template in a csv file for the record and type you selected.
+You can either open and edit this template in Excel or make your own template in Excel using an exported list (for updates) that you obtain from a list view in the system.
+If you do not have a template, it is recommended to click this button to obtain a template with the correct column headers when creating new records.
+This button is not active until you've selected Option and Type

-Search - if there are many fields to map then you can search for a specific field instead of scrolling through the list.
-In this search box just type the first few letters of the field you're looking for and the list of fields will be filtered to only the fields that match what you type
+1) Search - You can search for a specific map field instead of scrolling through the list.
+In this search box, type the first few letters of the field you're looking for and the list of fields will be filtered to only the fields that match what you type

-Save Mapping button - if you have an import you commonly do, you can save the mapping once and then select it on future imports so you don't have to re-map each time.
-Pressing this button will open a window where you can specify a name for this mapping and the press Save
+2) Save Mapping Button - You can save a mapping that you typically use and then select it on future imports so you don't have to re-map each time.
+Pressing this button will open a window where you can specify a name for this mapping and the press 'Save'

-if successful, a message will popup to alert the user that 'File Imported Successfully', along with hyperlinks to the files they just imported / updated.
-To review the information imported, click the blue hyperlink text to open the created records in new tabs
+If successful, a message will popup to alert the User that the 'File Imported Successfully' along with hyperlinks to the files just imported / updated.
+To review the information imported, click the blue hyperlink text to open the created records in new tabs.

 Partial Success (some lines imported, others failed)

-If some of the lines imported, but not all, a popup will alert the user that 'File Imported with *Import Type* Corrections Needed'.
-Once again the user can click through hyperlinks to the successfully imported line items.
-An additional notice appears above the successfully imported items stating the number of corrections needed along with a hyperlink to download a CSV file with the corrections noted.
-The user can click on this link to download the CSV file, open it in Excel and make any necessary corrections, saving it as a CSV file, then starting the Import process again using the corrected file
+If some of the lines imported, but not all, a popup will alert the User that the 'File Imported with *Import Type* Corrections Needed'.
+The User can click through the hyperlinks to the successfully imported line items.
+An additional notice appears above the successfully imported items stating the number of corrections needed along with a hyperlink to download a .csv file with the corrections noted.
+The User can click on this link to download the .csv file, open it in Excel and make any necessary corrections.
+The User would then need to save it as a .csv file, and then starting the Import process again using the corrected file.

-If the import failed completely, the popup will alert the user that 'No Records Imported' and will provide a corrections list.
-If no corrections list is provided, this likely means there was an error with the file / file type, or an error with the mapping.
-As with the correction list above, the user can click on the link to download the CSV file, open it in Excel and make any necessary corrections, saving it as a CSV file, then starting the Import process again using the corrected file
+If the import failed completely, the popup will alert the User that 'No Records Imported' and will provide a Corrections List.
+If no Corrections List is provided, this likely means there was an error with the file / file type or an error with the mapping.
+The User can click on this link to download the .csv file, open it in Excel and make any necessary corrections.
+The User would then need to save it as a .csv file, and then starting the Import process again using the corrected file.

-The correction list file (which is the file you uploaded with '_correction' added to the end of the name) is the same file you uploaded, but now contains a new column on the far right titled 'Problem'.
-The values in this column describe the corresponding lines error.
+The Correction List file is the same file you uploaded, but now contains a new column on the far right titled 'Problem'.
+The values in this column describe the corresponding lines' error.
 Notice in the example below the Default Expense Account named 'Test Account' didn't exist in our GL (or there was a spelling error) so the Problem value is 'Missing:Account'.